-This has got to be the quickest and easiest wholewheat bread recipe ever.
+This has got to be the quickest and easiest wholemeal soda bread recipe ever.
 Just pop you ingredients into a bowl and give them a quick mix.
 Shape into a ball, flatten slightly and pop in the oven.
-No kneading, no waiting for it to rise – just mix and bake.
+No kneading, no yeast, no waiting for it to rise – just mix and bake.
 Even a child could do it!

-This has to be my new favourite bread.
+This has to be my favourite wholemeal soda bread recipe.
 I made a loaf the other day to go with my homemade beef vegetable soup.
 I must say, even I was surprised at how well it turned out.
 The coarse, grainy texture of the bread soaked up the soup beautifully, but the firmness of the crust kept the bread from breaking off and falling back in the soup!

-The secret is in using a mixture of half and half wholewheat and plain flour.
-The wholewheat flour provides the nutty texture that is characteristic of wholewheat bread, whereas the plain flour provides the gluten that give the bread it’s strength and rise.
-Bread made with just wholewheat flour does not rise as much as bread made with white flour, because the wholewheat contains shards of grain husks, which cut through the gluten.
-Combining white flour with wholewheat flour acts to combat this.
-In addition, the plain flour provides a lighter texture than wholewheat flour alone.
+The secret is in using a mixture of half and half wholemeal and plain flour.
+The wholemeal flour provides the nutty texture that is characteristic of wholemeal bread, whereas the plain flour provides the gluten that give the bread it’s strength and rise.
+Bread made with just wholemeal flour does not rise as much as bread made with white flour, because the wholemeal contains shards of grain husks, which cut through the gluten.
+Combining white flour with wholemeal flour acts to combat this.
+In addition, the plain flour provides a lighter texture than wholemeal flour alone.

 - Prep time – 10 minutes

 - Baking time – 40 minutes

 For the soda bread you will need a 175g wholemeal flour and the same amount of plain flour.
 Place this in a mixing bowl with 1 teaspoon salt, 1 teaspoon bicarbonate of soda and 1/2 teaspoon of baking powder.